A discrete model for Gell-Mann matrices

 The full $4\times 4$ quaternion matrix algebra can also be interpreted as a Clifford algebra for a $6$-dimensional real space with signature $(6,0)$, $(5,1)$, $(2,4)$ or $(1,5)$.
 Many models of this type have been proposed \cite{PatiSalam,Stoica,twistors,twistorlectures}, including the Pati--Salam model based on $SU(4)=Spin(6)$, and the twistor theory of Penrose, based on the Clifford algebra $Cl(2,4)$ and the corresponding spin group isomorphic to $SU(2,2)$.
 Twistors can equally well be given the opposite signature, so that the matrix algebra underlying $Cl(4,2)$ is the algebra of $8\times 8$ real matrices.
-Models of this type have also been proposed \cite{WoitSO24}, but it would appear from this discussion that the signature $Cl(5,1)$ is most likely to provide the closest fit to the Standard Model, and to observed physics, depending of course on the details of the physical interpretation of the mathematical structure.
+Models of this type have also been proposed \cite{WoitSO24}, as have models based on $Cl(3,3)$, and it is not at all clear which of these Clifford algebras provides the closest fit to the Standard Model, and/or to observed physics.

 The Dirac matrices above now act on rows (mathematicians' convention) or columns (physicists' convention) of four quaternions, as a generalisation to three generations of the standard Dirac spinors, that are columns of four complex numbers.
-The projections with $1\pm \gamma^5$ onto left-handed and right-handed (Weyl) spinors are a little more complicated than in the standard conventions, and also depend on the generation.
-But this is a small price to pay for incorporating the generation structure of the elementary fermions directly into the Dirac spinors.
-At the same time, we see that three generations only require twice as many spinors as one generation, as has also been pointed out in \cite{octions,chirality}.
-It is usually assumed that three generations require three times as many spinors as one \cite{DG}.
+The projections with $1\pm \gamma^5$ onto left-handed and right-handed (Weyl) spinors now project onto quaternionic $2$-spinors, that contain some kind of generation/colour label $i$, $j$, or $k$ in addition to the standard interpretation as spin.
+At the same time, we see that three generations only require twice as many spinors as one generation, as has been pointed out in \cite{octions,chirality}.
+It is usually assumed (without proof) that three generations require three times as many spinors as one \cite{DG}.